Crystal-Nest/ssp-datapack-example/README.md

 ## Aim

 This simple example datapack provides the basic structure to use [Server Sided Portals](https://github.com/Crystal-Nest/server-sided-portals).
-It adds two dimensions, a copy of the overworld and a complete void one, and defines for each the block tag for the portal frame.
+It adds two dimensions, a copy of the Overworld and a complete void one, and defines for each the block tag for the portal frame.
-For the overworld-copy dimension, an item tag is added to change the requirement to light up the portal: a breeze rod (blaze rod in older versions) is required.
+For the Overworld-copy dimension, an item tag is added to change the requirement to light up the portal: a breeze rod (blaze rod in older versions) is required.
+While the Overworld-copy is accessible from the Overworld, the void dimension is accessible from the Overworld-copy dimension instead.
+Players entering the Overworld-copy dimension will see their gamemode changed to adventure if their permission level is lower than or equal to 3, otherwise their gamemode will change to creative.

 ## Usage